metabaron/Gomiso-XBMC/README.md

 The project is 100% functional but this is my first attempt to develop for XBMC so please be kind when reading the code ;) Also, this is the first time for me with Python so, again, be kind when reading the code.

+This XBMC script is using my [Gomiso Python lib](https://github.com/metabaron/Gomiso-Python)

 Contributing
 ------------
 When to contribut?
 Please contact [me](https://github.com/metabaron) instead of forking the project.